 All of these options are going to smell exactly like you think they are going to smell, so you may want to consider that before using them in outdoor living areas.

-The first thing to note here is that you need to be very careful in ensuring that you are purchasing an all-natural, non-toxic pellet repellent and not some type of poison.
+Pro Tip: Ensure that you are purchasing an all-natural, non-toxic pellet repellent and not some type of poison.
 The containers can look almost identical, so make sure you thoroughly read the label or research the product before using it.
 It should clearly state on the label that it is safe for use in areas frequented by pets or children.

 Pellet repellents usually either smell like predator urine or contain some of the natural oils that rats do not like, such as peppermint or eucalyptus oils.
 In most cases, you will need to regularly replenish your pellets, particularly after rain or irrigation.